On this page you'll learn the steps for developing an Adyen for Platforms integration and for taking your integration live.

-- ws_@BalancePlatform.[YourBalancePlatform]: You'll use the API key to make requests to the Configuration API and Transfers API.
+- ws@BalancePlatform.[YourBalancePlatform]: use the API key to make requests to the Configuration API and Transfers API.

-- ws_@Scope.BalancePlatform.[YourBalancePlatform]: You'll use your API credentials to make requests to the Legal Entity Management API using basic authentication.
+- ws_@Scope.Company_[YourCompanyAccount]: use the API key to make requests to the Legal Entity Management API.

-- ws@Company.[YourCompanyAccount]: You'll use the API key to make requests to the Checkout API.
+- ws@Company.[YourCompanyAccount]: use the API key to make requests to the Checkout API.

 Try out the requests below.